Denissychev1/node-challenge/README.md

 So, I left the validation of filter/sort structure and some enums of sorting/filtering.
 Of course, this is not the best solution as there are not all filtering operations allowed.

+In future (if I will have time) is good to make a validator as detached class in order to check all queries whether they are valid.
+But as I think - better solution is to attach a GraphQL - schema with description - it is easier to test (for example in Altair) - as while you a writing query - it will not give you a chance to write something extraordinary from documentation.

 ## Important information

 filtering query should be like `[["column1", "operation1", "value1"], ["column2", "operation2", "value2"]]`